Class Quadruple

 public boolean isNegative()Checks if the value is negative.- Returns:

-, if the value is negative,false
+true, if the value is negative,falseotherwise

 -